 As anticipated, Treasury adopted a revised timeline for gross proceeds withholding to being on January 1, 2017.
 Unfortunately, the regulations provided limited additional guidance on gross proceeds including on the much commented upon issue of withholding in "delivery versus payment" or "cash on delivery" transactions and the proposed imposition of withholding responsibilities on qualified clearing organizations.
 The rules do, however, reserve the ability to elect to be withheld upon for gross proceeds, signaling potential future relief for non-U.S. broker/dealers.

-With respect to pre-existing relationships, the regulations require U.S. withholding agents to complete the documentation of “prima facie FFIs” by July 30th, 2014 to prevent withholding.
-All other pre-existing entity relationships are required to be documented by December 31st, 2015 to prevent withholding.
-The regulations also modify the scope of grandfathered obligations to include any obligations outstanding on January 1, 2014 (previously January 1, 2013), and simplify the withholding agent’s burden to determine whether an obligation is grandfathered.
+With respect to pre-existing relationships, the regulations require U.S. withholding agents to complete the documentation of "prima facie FFIs" by December 31, 2014 to prevent withholding.
+All other pre-existing entity relationships are required to be documented by June 30, 2016 to prevent withholding.
+The regulations and Notice 2013-43 also modify the scope of grandfathered obligations to include any obligations outstanding on July 1, 2014 (previously January 1, 2013), and simplify the withholding agent's burden to determine whether an obligation is grandfathered.

 ** Other Withholding/Reporting requirements phase in from 2015 through 2018

 In order to be FATCA compliant by July 1, 2014, U.S. broker/dealers would have to undertake substantial work and overcome significant implementation challenges.
 It is important to begin the preparation activities now.
 The immediate next step should be to make sure that planning and solutioning be put in place based on the new final rules along with updating any initial planning and/or implementation that has already occurred based on the proposed regulations.
 The impacted broker/dealers should begin designing future state operating models and implementation road maps along with identifying the functionalities of technology systems that will need to be updated.